Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Funnel analysis is the process of mapping the flow of website visitors to a set of specific funnel steps that result in conversions or signups.
 Businesses use funnel analysis to trace the user journey throughout their website, optimize it, and see how many visitors end up in each stage of the funnel.

-A 'website funnel' gets its name because, much like a physical funnel, it narrows toward the end—so the volume of visitors at the top is larger than the volume of visitors at the bottom.
+There are lots of different types of funnels—marketing funnels, sales funnels, click funnels, and more—but they all share some common traits: a 'funnel' gets its name because it narrows toward the end, so the volume of visitors at the top is larger than the volume of visitors at the bottom.

-Funnels (also called conversion funnel or sales funnel) are widely used across various marketing functions because they help identify barriers that cause users to leave before reaching a conversion point.
+Funnels (also called conversion funnels or sales funnels) are widely used across various marketing and sales functions because they help identify barriers that cause users to leave before reaching a conversion point.

-For example: a lot of people might visit the homepage of an ecommerce website, but only a few will eventually go on to see a thank you page after a purchase.
-A basic ecommerce funnel conversion path will look like this:
+For example, many people might visit the homepage of an ecommerce website, but only a few will eventually go on to see a thank you page after purchase.
+In this example, a basic ecommerce funnel conversion path will look like this:

-Funnel analysis tracks user actions throughout the funnel and tells you how many visitors make it through each step of the funnel, highlighting problems or areas for improvement in the customer journey with the goal of increasing conversion rates and revenue.
+Funnel analysis tracks user actions throughout the funnel and tells you how many visitors make it through each step, highlighting problems or areas for improvement in the customer journey with the goal of increasing conversion rates and revenue.

 3 benefits of using funnel analysis on your website

-It's often easy (and tempting) to work on too many parts of your site in one go, but funnel analysis helps you understand what needs tackling and prioritize work on those steps first instead.
-Here is how:
+It's often easy (and tempting) to work on too many parts of your site at once.
+Funnel analysis helps you understand what needs tackling and prioritize work on those steps first instead.
+Here’s how.

 1. Find the high-traffic, high-exit pages where people are leaving

 Knowing where in the journey users drop off will help you focus your optimization efforts on the biggest opportunities.
-To lean on the funnel metaphor: finding where users leave will help you plug holes in your funnel and send more traffic down it.
+To lean on the funnel metaphor: finding where users leave helps you plug holes in your funnel and send more traffic through it.

 2. Determine where high-quality visitors come from

-If you understand how visitors who convert reach your website, you can focus more efforts on those acquisition channels and increase the number of likely conversions.
+If you understand how visitors who convert reach your website, you can focus more on those acquisition channels and increase the likely conversions.

 3. Help team members and stakeholders make decisions